-In a recent survey conducted by Newman University and YouGov, researchers discovered some surprising facts about British and Canadian attitudes toward evolution and religious belief.
+In a survey conducted by Newman University and YouGov, researchers discovered some surprising facts about British and Canadian attitudes toward evolution and religious belief.
 While many in the science-and-religion field have been saying for years that evolution and Christianity are compatible, this research goes beyond theoretical compatibility to reveal that a majority of religious individuals in some countries (e.g. the UK) have little trouble incorporating evolutionary science into their belief frameworks.
 Indeed, there are several noteworthy findings that directly challenge the popular American “faith vs. evolution” dichotomy:

 1. Of those surveyed, most found it easy to accommodate evolution into their own beliefs.

 The vast majority of British and Canadian respondents accept evolutionary science – 71% in the UK and 60% in Canada – and more than this, 64% of British respondents (and 50% of Canadians) not only accept evolutionary science, but find it very easy, easy, or somewhat easy to do so!
 Perhaps more surprising is that even those identifying as religious or spiritual were far more likely to easily accept evolution than to find it difficult to accept – only 19% of religious or spiritual British respondents and 29% of their Canadian counterparts find it difficult to make evolution fit with their personal beliefs.
 This is striking, as the dominant narrative surrounding religion and evolution has often involved overt conflict.